eli0shin/firebase-framework/readme.md

   - `firebase deploy`

 - To test http triggers locally run `firebase serve`
   - some functions require runtime env variables.
-For local development these are stored in `/src/.runtimeconfig.json`
+For local development these can be stored in `/functions/.runtimeconfig.json`
   - This file is should not be committed to version control as it may contain secrets.
 To auto-generate it with the current project env:
     - `cd` into `src`
     - on macOS or linux run `firebase functions:config:get > .runtimeconfig.json`